hollyouellette/stock-analysis/README.md

    The orignial script was using two indipendent loops; one loop to calculate the Valume and a separate loop to calculate the Return.

-    totalVolume = 0

     Dim startingPrice As Double
     Dim endingPrice As Double

    In order to make this code more run more efficient, the re-factored code included the tickerVolumes as an output array in the same nested loop as the tickerStartingPrices and tickerEndingPrices.

-    For i = 0 To 11
-        tickerIndex = tickers(i)

     Dim tickerVolumes As Long
     Dim tickerStartingPrices As Single
     Dim tickerEndingPrices As Single

-  2. Updating Variable titles to more specifically delineate what data they represent.
-This makes the code easier to understand if we need to go back and adjust the script or if another coder uses this script in the future.
+  2. **Updating Variable titles to more specifically delineate what data they represent.**

+   This taylors the code more specifically to the dataset that we are analyzing and will be helpful if we or another coder needs to update the script.

+   Original Script:

+      Cells(4 + i, 1).Value = ticker
+      Cells(4 + i, 2).Value = totalVolume
+      Cells(4 + i, 3).Value = endingPrice / startingPrice - 1

+  Refactored Code:

+      Cells(4 + i, 1).Value = tickerIndex
+      Cells(4 + i, 2).Value = tickerVolumes
+      Cells(4 + i, 3).Value = tickerEndingPrices / tickerStartingPrices - 1